rach7777/monax-may/content/explainers/blockchains.md

 Unpermissioned blockchain networks also have public governance mechanisms, and have been designed to provide the data management backbone for a variety of applications.
 That means that they were probably not well suited for any one type of application.
 Depending on what application one is seeking to build this may be a benefit or a detriment.

 On the right half of the quandrant are permissioned blockchain networks.
-These networks are formulated by a set of blockchain clients which have been programmed with the permissioned blockchain network's rule book.
+These networks are formulated by a set of blockchain nodes which have been programmed with the permissioned blockchain network's rule book.

 Properly permissionable blockchain networks are usually based on the capabilities of nodes on the network which can be made fully public, or use whitelisting to control.

-Permissionable blockchain networks are not susceptible to external attack by unknown actors because the blockchain clients participating in the network will reject blocks from not-whitelisted nodes (if the blockchain client is running in "permissioned" mode for a particular blockchain network in question).
+Permissionable blockchain networks are not susceptible to external attack by unknown actors because the blockchain nodes participating in the network will reject blocks from not-whitelisted nodes (if the blockchain node is running in "permissioned" mode for a particular blockchain network in question).

 These networks also have performance advantages over public blockchain networks because they are only dealing with the functionality required for that network rather than all the functionality for a larger, unpermissioned network load.